paraxialio/documentation/docs/index.md

 # Paraxial.io Documentation

 Welcome to the Paraxial.io documentation.
-To begin securing your application, consult the Getting Started guide that matches the language of your application:
+To begin securing your application, consult the Getting Started guide that matches your language:

 [Getting Started with Paraxial.io for Ruby](./ruby/start.md)